-Denmark returns indigenous artifact to community in Brazil
+Denmark Returns Indigenous Artifact to Community in Brazil

 Indigenous leaders in Brazil have celebrated the return of a sacred feather cloak takenf rom the Tupinambá people of Brazil during the Portuguese colonial rule.
 It has been on display in Copenhagen since 1689.
 For the Tupinambá people, the return of the cape does not only allow them to reconnect with their ancient traditions, but is also about recognizing indigenous people, their lands, and rights.